sahasyy/sahasyy/README.md

 Education:
   [
     "University of Texas at Dallas",
-    "Bachelors of Science in Computer Science",
+    "Bachelors of Science in Computer Science"
   ]

 fields_of_interests: